zellermario/szolanc/README.md

 I could come up with.

 <h2>Expected input</h2>
-Whitespace separated words on the standard output. </br>
+Whitespace separated words on the standard input. </br>

 <h2>Output</h2>
 A correct one-edit-distance ordering of the words. </br>